 Hair loss and hair thinning are two terms that are synonymous with losing your hair.
 In fact, many people use both terms interchangeably.
 Although hair thinning and hair loss are two related terms, their problems are completely different.

 Hair loss refers to condition when your hair begins to shed as it relates to the natural cycle of each hair follicle, which is usually caused by several factors including medications, stress, hormonal imbalances, or if there are any underlying medical conditions that compete with keeping the hair healthy.
-This usually leads to abnormalities in the hair shaft and eventually leads to androgenetic alopecia in women or male pattern hair loss in men.
+This usually leads to abnormalities in the hair shaft and eventually leads to androgenetic alopecia in women or male pattern baldness in men.

 On the other hand, hair thinning is a milder form of hair loss where the hair shaft starts to grow thinner and finer causing a protuberant hair growth cycle in both men and women.
 It is referred to as Female Pattern Thinning or Male Pattern Thinning.